 Laser modulation refers to the process of altering a laser beam’s characteristics.
 It’s like turning a light switch on and off rapidly, but with much more finesse.
 We’re talking about controlling a beam of light at incredibly fast speeds – sometimes billions of times per second!

 Ever wondered how your favorite sci-fi movie creates those impressive laser effects?
-It’s all thanks to laser modulation.
+It’s all thanks to laser modulators.
 But it’s not just for show; this technology powers everything from barcode scanners to fiber-optic internet.

 The basic principle involves changing one or more properties of the laser beam: